ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/building-async-await-with-error-management.md

 # {{ $frontmatter.title }}

-Add error management to your own home made Async-Await implementation you did in the [previous lab](/practicas/building-async-await.html) so that a program like this:
+Add error management to the home-made Async-Await implementation you did in the [previous lab](/practicas/building-async-await.html) so that a program like this:

 ```js
 import { awaitFor, waiter } from './async-await.mjs';